nextpyp/pyp/docs/tutorials/tomo_empiar_10164.rst

   .. note::

-    You may need to adjust the binarization threshold to obtain a mask that includes the protein density and excludes the background (a pre-calculated mask is provided with the raw data if you rather use that).
+    A suitable binarization threshold should include the protein density while excluding the background.
+You may skip this step and use the pre-calculated mask provided with the raw data

 Step 12: Region-based constrained refinement
 --------------------------------------------